Friday, April 1, 2016

 My favorite feature ever was a pull-out poster of King Kong atop the Empire State Building, swatting at airplanes and looking more menacing than terrifying.
 What made this poster special was that it came with paper goggles with one red and one blue lens so the wearer could enjoy the image in 3D.
 Planes more narrowly escaping the behemoth fingers or the massive primate fangs, it was just a little more exciting when seen through those glasses.

 But, it was a fairly cheap trick.
 The poster was black and white with strategically out-of-register red and blue line work that tricked your brain into a false sense of depth.
-This was ink on paper, nothing more than an optical illusion created by fooling your stereo vision when the right or left eye was blind to either red or blue because of the red or blue acetate of the paper goggles.
+This was ink on paper, nothing more than an optical illusion created by fooling your stereo vision by making your right or left eye blind to either red or blue because acetate lenses in the paper goggles.

-I have no idea where that poster and goggles may have landed, probably in the strata of a landfill somewhere between California or New York.
-But the experience of the 3D illusion has stayed with me (obviously, as I bring forth this recollection) and crystalized into a very sad analogy.
+That poster and goggles probably landed in the strata of a landfill somewhere between California or New York decades ago.
+But the experience of the 3D illusion has stayed with me and metastasized into a very sad analogy.

-Many of us have never stopped looking through red and blue goggles in our daily lives.
-This is apparent in social media when people parade their political leanings by sharing posts, articles and memes vilifying people, candidates (who are often people too) or ideas that don't fall within their favored end of the political spectrum.
+Too many of us still see the world through red and blue goggles.
+This is apparent in social media when people trumpet their political leanings, sharing posts, articles and memes vilifying people, candidates (who are often people too) or ideas that don't fall within their favored end of the political spectrum.
 The polarization everyone is decrying in the media has been created by everyone aware of the problem.
 I am not this old, but but the Pogo quote has never been more appropriate: "We have met the enemy, and he is us."
 (Walt Kelly, Pogo, 1971)

-How crestfallen you must be when you go to a Bernie town-hall meeting and see someone wearing a jacket with an NRA patch on it, or attend a Trump rally and rub elbows with and occupier.
-Tolerance is as much an illusion as my 3D poster, we can't allow ourselves to see actual depth, even the possibility that one might agree or disagree with less than 100% of our own beliefs.
-We support the notion that states are somehow red and blue, and the people in them are as well, that Texas is just full of people ready to shoot you and Massachusetts shuts down to hold communist parades every May Day.
+How disheartening it must be to attend a Bernie town-hall meeting and see someone wearing an NRA cap, or a Trump rally and rub elbows with and occupier.
+Tolerance is as much an illusion as my 3D poster, we can't allow ourselves to see actual depth, or even the possibility that one might agree or disagree with less than 100% of our own beliefs.
+We accept the notion that states are somehow red and blue, and all the people in them are as well, that Texas is chock full of people ready to shoot you and Massachusetts shuts down to hold communist parades every May Day.

 Oh, but the rhetoric of the pundits!
-Those crazy, stupid things they say and how frightening it is when someone trying to become President of the United States says anything like (insert Trump, Cruz, Bernie, Hillary quote here), because that is absolutely outrageous, and "if you're not outraged, you're not paying attention."
+Those crazy, stupid things they say, and how frightening it is when a person trying to become President of the United States says anything like (insert Trump, Cruz, Bernie, Hillary quote here), because that is absolutely outrageous, and "if you're not outraged, you're not paying attention."

 How about a new slogan: If you're outraged all the time, you should probably STOP paying attention - and get some perspective.
 The only good thing about being outraged all the time is that nature has a way of taking you out early and ending your misery - and whatever misery you tend to cause by being outraged all the time.
-I am saying (if I have been too subtle), that it's not healthy to have that sort of stress and it will shorten your life.
+If I have been too subtle: it's not healthy to have that sort of stress and it will shorten your life.

-Then, whomever becomes President has to deal with some very unfortunate realities - like congress, the constitution, the electoral process, gravity, weather, karma, the Hand of God, etc. There is no magic wand that is given to the President upon completing the oath of office, and the only thing that happens when a President decides to run outside of the boundaries of the branches of power or laws of physics, is failure.
+Then, anyone who becomes President has to deal with some very unfortunate realities.
+There's congress, the constitution, the electoral process, gravity, weather, karma, the Hand of God, etc. -- no magic wand is given to the President upon completing the oath of office.
+The only thing that happens when a President decides to run outside of the boundaries of the branches of power or laws of physics, is failure.
 How spectacular the failure is depends on how long or far they manage to go before anyone notices, or catches them.
 The position is equal parts spotlight and microscope, with very little room for creative thought or movement.

 Very little of what candidates promise comes to pass.
 So little, in fact, as to make the abject terror struck into the hearts of everyone who opposed the election of that person laughable.

-Just a couple quick examples, closing Guantanamo Prison was a huge plank in Obama's platform, we're near the end of his second term and still talking about it.
+Just a couple quick examples, closing Guantanamo Prison was a huge plank in Obama's platform, never happened.
 Keystone pipeline was every republican's willow switch with which they beat control of the house and senate away from the democrats … still hasn't happened.
 Was it worth all the gnashing of teeth?

-When you look at your neighbor with a (insert campaign) sign in their yard and assume they must be holding black mass in their basement, conducting human sacrifices and laughing at the misery of orphaned kittens... you're an idiot.
+When you look at your neighbors with (insert campaign) signs in their yard and assume they must be holding black mass in their basement, conducting human sacrifices and laughing at the misery of orphaned kittens... you're an idiot.
 When that guy with the (whatever) bumper sticker cuts you off and you think, "that's just like one of them (ideologue I disagree with)... right!?!"… you're the rube.

 There is nothing wrong with holding fast and deeply to beliefs and values, nor is there any harm in disagreeing strongly with the beliefs expressed by other people.
-The harm comes in defining yourself and other people by which side of your most precious argument is held.
+Harm comes by defining yourself and other people by their position on your most precious argument.
 If you allow yourself to think that you're somehow more evolved, educated or enlightened than the person who disagrees with you, you're not just an idiot, you're an ass.

-When you refuse to see the limitations and the nuance in your own argument, it is as if you're wearing those paper goggles, with red and blue lenses.
+Refusing to see the limitations and nuance in your own arguments is like wearing those paper goggles, with red and blue lenses.
 When you refuse to see the merit and virtue in other people's arguments, you're failing both yourself and your neighbor.
-Stop dreaming of a world where everyone sees things your way - it's never going to happen, and it would be a horrible place if it did!
+Stop dreaming of a blue or red world where everyone sees things your way - it's never going to happen, and it would be a horrible place if it did!

-And, if this rant has gone on so far that I lost you, maybe the last point is just for me: there is nothing here about agreeing with everyone or absolute tolerance.
-This is all about respect and freedom.
-We all must learn to respectfully disagree, and appreciate the freedom everyone has to hold different beliefs than our own.
-We all have a duty to be above political rhetoric.
-That may not make America great, but it will improve your life and the lives of folks around you.
+Finally, if this rant has gone on so far that I lost you, maybe the last point is just for me: there is nothing here about agreeing with everyone or absolute tolerance.
+This is only about respect and freedom.
+We must learn to respectfully disagree, and appreciate the freedom everyone has to hold beliefs different than our own.
+We have a duty to rise above political rhetoric.
+While it may not make America great, it will improve your life and the lives of folks around you.

 No comments: